hiyorin/Gamebase-Scene/README.md

 <br><br><br><br>
 ## Description
-*Gamebase-Scene* is manage scene and make  scene lifecycle.
+*Gamebase-SceneManagement* is manage scene and make  scene lifecycle.
-*Gamebase-Scene* is an extension for [Gamebase-Core](https://github.com/hiyorin/Gamebase-Core) and won't work without it.
+*Gamebase-SceneManagement* is an extension for [Gamebase-Core](https://github.com/hiyorin/Gamebase-Core) and won't work without it.

 <br><br><br><br>